-Kellogg, a Republican, was the representative for Louisiana's 3rd congressional district from 1883 to 1885.
+Kellogg was the representative for Louisiana’s 3rd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Dec 1883 to Mar 1885, Kellogg missed 278 of 334 roll call votes, which is 83.2%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|